JWST observations of three long-period AM CVn binaries: detection of the donors and hints of magnetically truncated disks: Results

 The mass transfer rates of AM CVn binaries are somewhat uncertain.
 Evolutionary models predict $\dot{M} = 10^{-12} - 10^{-11}\,M_{\odot}\,\rm yr^{-1}$ at orbital periods of 50-65 min \citep[e.g.][]{Deloye2005, Bildsten2006, Wong2021}.
 However, inferred temperatures of observed long-period AM CVns are higher than predicted for such low $\dot{M}$ values \citep[e.g.][]{Ramsay2018, vanRoestel2022, Macrie2024}, suggesting higher mass transfer rates of order $10^{-10.5}\,M_{\odot}\,\rm yr^{-1}$ at periods near 50 min.
 It is unclear whether this reflects an additional source of angular momentum loss in AM CVns \citep[such as magnetic braking; e.g.][]{Farmer2010, Sarkar2023} or systematically biased WD temperature measurements.
 In any case, the dependence on $\dot{M}$ in Equation~\ref{eq:Beq} is relatively weak, such that $r_{\rm min} \approx 0.07\,R_{\odot}$ implies $30 \lesssim B_{\rm WD}/{\rm kG} \lesssim 300$ for $-12 < \log\left[\dot{M}/\left(M_{\odot}{\rm yr^{-1}}\right)\right] < -10$.

 The possibility of magnetized WDs in AM CVn binaries has been explored previously \citep{Roelofs2009, Farmer2010}.
 In the presence of a magnetized WD whose spin period is synchronized with the orbital period, disk winds could lead to magnetic braking, which could significantly accelerate the evolution of AM CVns -- especially at long periods, where gravitational wave angular momentum losses are weak.
-This might naturally explain the higher-than-predicted temperatures observed for most long-period AM CVns \citep[e.g.][]{Ramsay2018, vanRoestel2022, Macrie2024}.
+This might naturally explain the higher-than-predicted temperatures observed for most long-period AM CVn accretors \citep[e.g.][]{Ramsay2018, vanRoestel2022, Macrie2024}.
+We also note that all three of the systems we observed have donors that are reported to be inflated relative to predictions of models with gravitational wave-dominated evolution.
+This may not be a coincidence: if these systems have magnetized accretors, then magnetic braking will accelerate their evolution, allowing the the donors to retain higher entropy at the observed periods than expected without magnetic braking.

 Recently, \citet{Maccarone2024} showed that Gaia14aae and SDSS J080449.49+161624.8 (an AM CVn with $P_{\rm orb} = 44.5$ min) exhibit periodic X-ray variability that is modulated on the orbital period.
 They interpreted this as arising from magnetically collimated accretion and indicative of a magnetized accretor.
 This scenario requires the accretor's spin period to be synchronized with the orbital period, either through tides or through interaction of the accretor and donor magnetic fields \citep[e.g.][]{King1990}.
 Both tidal locking in WDs and the nature of interaction between the two components' magnetic fields -- if the donor has a magnetic field at all -- are poorly understood theoretically, but a synchronized and magnetized accretor is perhaps the simplest way to explain the observed X-ray periodicity in Gaia14aae.
 A magnetized accretor could similarly explain the hard X-ray spectrum and X-ray variability observed in SRGeJ0453 by \citetalias{Rodriguez2023}.